paypal/load-watcher/README.md

 # Tutorial

-This tutorial will guide you to build load watcher Docker image, which can be deployed with Trimaran scheduler plugins.
+This tutorial will guide you to build load watcher Docker image, which can be deployed to work with Trimaran scheduler plugins.

 The default `main.go` is configured to watch Kubernetes Metrics Server.
 You can change this to any available metrics provider in `pkg/metricsprovider`.
 To build a client for new metrics provider, you will need to implement `FetcherClient` interface.

 First build load watcher binary with the following command in `main.go` file and save the built binary as `load-watcher`: